 Source cmmonline.com Re-Post System4 7/12/2016

 In any number of public and commercial settings—from office buildings, hotels, restaurants, and schools to health care facilities and other businesses—restrooms are consistently cited as one of the toughest areas for cleaning and maintenance professionals to maintain—and the No. 1 source of customer complaints.
-This is due in large part to the dual imperatives of public restroom maintenance: cleaning for aesthetics and cleaning for health.
+This is due in large part to the dual imperatives of clean microbial biography of public restroom surfaces maintenance: cleaning for aesthetics and cleaning for health.

 Eliminating odors and maintaining a visibly clean restroom is extremely important, as research has shown consumer perceptions of facilities’ restrooms can impact bottom lines.
 However, restroom cleanliness is also very important to public health.